 The commercial aspect

 Today Karwa Chauth has evolved into a modern festival with all commercial trappings.
 Wives, in return for the love they show on that day, expect gifts in the form of jewellery.
 The cost of a simple item like Mehendi (Henna) shoots up with the artisans charging anything from Rs 500 for a single hand.
 The Thali (Plate) itself, which plays an important part in the puja in the evening, comes in different forms and costs anything from Rs 1000 to Rs 1500.
 Women compete in not only the dressing up part but also in the decoration of the Thali.
 But on the day of Karwa Chauth, even husbands feel money is no issue and splurge to please their wives.
-After all it is a day for love.
+After all, it is a day for love.

 Festivals are always welcome.
 After all, it is a celebration of life and love.
-But in this day and age, we must try and remember the roots of the festivals, understand why it was originally celebrated, and not allow myths to mar something which is a beautiful, a scientific and a logical tradition.
+But in this day and age, we must try and remember the roots of the festivals, understand why it was originally celebrated, and not allow myths to mar something which is a beautiful, scientific and logical tradition.
 It is time to celebrate life and love.
 Let’s do it in the truest sense.